PatrickBaus/pyAsyncHP3478A/README.md

 pip install hp3478a-async
 ```

-## Usage
-All examples assume, that a GPIB library is installed as well.
+All examples assume that a GPIB library is installed as well.
 Either run
 ```bash
 pip install prologix-gpib-async    # or alternatively
 # pip install async-gpib
 ```

-or download the source code from the git repository and copy it to the root folder yourself.
+## Usage
 The library uses an asynchronous context manager to make cleanup easier.
 You can use either the
 context manager syntax or invoke the calls manually: